 self.scroll, self.canvas) cmd.execute(

-Try your browser on a page—maybe this one—with code snippets on it.
+Try your browser on a page—maybe this chapter’s—with code snippets on it.
 You should see each code snippet set off with a gray background.

-Here’s one more cute benefit of tree-based layout.
-Thanks to tree-based layout we now record the height of the whole page.
-The browser can use that to avoid scrolling past the bottom of the page:
+Here’s one more cute benefit of tree-based layout: we now record the height of the whole page.
+The browser can use that to avoid scrolling past the bottom:

 def scrolldown(self, e):